If you're eligible for a Medicare Advantage Plan, you’re also eligible for Medicare Part D prescription drug coverage.

 How much will it cost?

-Most people pay monthly health plan premiums and a yearly deductible.
-If you have limited income and resources, you may qualify for extra help.
-If you qualify for both Medicare and Medicaid at the same time (dual eligible), your premium is probably covered.
+Some people pay monthly health plan premiums, a yearly deductible and co-pays/co-insurance.
+If you have limited income and resources, you may qualify for Extra Help.
+If you qualify for both Medicare and Medicaid at the same time (dual eligible), your premium may be covered.
 You can apply or get more information by calling Social Security at 1-800-772-1213 (TTY 1-800-325-0778) between 7:00 AM and 7:00 PM Monday through Friday or visiting the Social Security Administration Web site.

 What drugs are covered?